jayruin/animated-svg-strokes/docs/usage.md

 CSS can be used to style elements.
 For example, `filter: invert(100%)` can be used for dark-mode compatibility.
 Width or height can be modified with CSS as well.

-If the returned element is an `HTMLCanvasElement`, CSS is NOT recommended for modifying the width or height.
-Instead, set the `width` or `height` properties on the canvas element directly.
+Normally, using CSS to modify the width or height of any `HTMLCanvasElement` is NOT recommended as the canvas is treated as a raster graphic instead of a vector graphic.
+Instead, the `width` or `height` properties on the canvas element should be set directly.
+This has been taken into account and returned canvas elements automatically have a `ResizeObserver` attached, which will automatically adjust the `width` and `height` properly.

 ## Controlling Playback